Polisse first published by Film4

 Even calling their boss (Frederic Pierrot) ‘Papa’, the Unit is revealed to be a highly dysfunctional, incestuous family, with Melissa, as both outsider and official witness, serving as our cicerone through their murky world.
 Yet it is to the credit of Maïwenn and her co-writer Emmanuelle Bercot that they have invested this character with a messiness that goes beyond the merely functional, in keeping with the film’s slice-of-life realism.

-In a Nutshell: This challenging police-procedural docudrama is worth watching closely and taking seriously.
+In a Nutshell: Directed by and starring Maïwenn, this is a challenging police-procedural docudrama worth watching closely and taking seriously.